Dodging Tourist Traps in Ninh Binh

 Allow me to elaborate a little: if you show me a selection of ditches and rocks and describe a mighty fortress or luxurious villa that once occupied the site, my imagination is put under too much strain and I fail to be inspired.
 On the other hand, if you slap down a modern reconstruction of the structure, my imagination is not given any room to work and I find it inauthentic.

 Perhaps some examples will better explain what I mean.
 I personally find the ruins of Angkor Wat to be exactly the right level of ruined.
-There’s enough detail and structure remaining that it’s not that hard what life would have been like there, and the renovation work limits itself to just enough to keep the place from collapsing entirely.
+There’s enough detail and structure remaining that it’s not that hard to imagine what life would have been like there, and the renovation work limits itself to just enough to keep the place from collapsing entirely.
 By contrast, I found the Royal Palace in Mandalay, which had been rather shoddily reconstructed using modern materials and methods, to be tacky and a complete waste of time and money to visit.
 Hoa Lu was, unfortunately, of a similar standard to the Royal Palace.

 The long way around